vamsipvv/Mr.-Mrs.-Coders-VIIT/README.md

 Conducted in HackerEarth's College Admin Console of VIIT.
 Initiated for the first time in the college history.
 The winner's will be announced as VIIT coders of that year.
-Detailed reports of every participant is published.
+Detailed reports of every participant is provided.
+All the contest questions with test cases uploaded here.